cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 Core Drupal is under the [GNU General Public License v2](./LICENSE).

-Contributions to enable running in cloud.gov is a work of the United States Government, and are in the public domain within the United States.
-Additionally, we waive copyright and related rights in these modifications worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+This project to enable running Drupal in cloud.gov is a work of the United States Government, and is in the public domain within the United States.
+Additionally, we waive copyright and related rights to this work worldwide through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).